-The 2020 Proposed Regulations also provide for complicated anti-loss trafficking rules to prevent the transfer of the upper-tier partnership's EBIE.
-60
+The 2020 Proposed Regulations also provide for complicated anti-loss trafficking rules to prevent the transfer of the upper-tier partnership's EBIE.58 of income and expense, including intercompany interest income and interest expense from intercompany obligations, are disregarded.
+One limited exception is made for repurchase premium paid to acquire a member's debt from a third party.